 It’s a contentious issue for many bikers–whether states should be able to require motorcyclists to wear helmets.
 For them, it’s an issue of personal choice and freedom.
 But there are many other interests at stake.
 For insurers, it’s an issue of money and for the states regulating helmet use, it’s an issue of public safety.

-More than half of the states have some form of mandatory helmet requirement, as explained in this FOX-business article, and motorcyclists required to wear helmets aren’t happy about it:
+More than half of the states have some form of mandatory helmet requirement and motorcyclists required to wear helmets aren’t happy about it:

 Twenty states and the District of Columbia require all riders to wear helmets, with 27 states requiring them for some cyclists, usually those 17 or younger (here’s a state by state breakdown, courtesy of the Insurance Institute for Highway Safety)…